lsst-dm/dmtn-007/index.rst

 existing ``dipoleMeasurement`` code.
 These are for (default) PSFs with sigma of 2.0.
 All units are pixels.

+**For all figures, click on the image to see a larger version for easier reading of axis values.**

 A primary result of comparisons of both dipole fitting routines showed that if unconstrained, they would have difficulty finding accurate fluxes (and separations) at separations smaller than ~1 sigma.
 This is